FOR IMMEDIATE RELEASE – April 2, 2012 – Surrey, BC

 Calgary’s system and this study of it interests us in several ways because:

-Interestingly, the study claims that the C-Train has acted more as a tool for encouraging urban sprawl than preventing it and that it has not decreased automobile dependency.
+Interestingly, the study says that the C-Train has acted more as a tool for encouraging urban sprawl than preventing it and that it has not decreased automobile dependency.
 This can be seen with the increasing trend in sprawl-based development patterns on outward areas of the city.

 – Some past and present Calgary Transit officials have recognized that rather than curtailing sprawl, the CTrain has actually helped drive urban sprawl.
 By extending rail transit far into the suburbs, the City has made it more convenient for families to locate further away from the core.